MihailKanchev/BoII/README.md

 # A very simple, bare-bones PG algorithm for the Binding of Isaac level generation.

 The Binding of Isaac has procedural generation in quite a few layers of the game.
-From the very structure of a floor with its many levels to the props and enemies, generated live, in-game.
+From the very structure of a floor with its many levels to the props and enemies.
 With the current integration I try to recreate the structure of the game's rooms.
 I am yet to define the type of algorithm (Randomized Prim's algorithm perhaps?), but it works in a couple of very simple steps.